EDKarlsson/go-squirrelnoise/README.md

 # SquirrelNoise5 - Squirrel's Raw Noise utilities (version 5)

+>> Erik Karlsson: I'm not the original author of this code.
+Just wanted to convert this into Go for a side project.
+Will make this a module at some point to be importable.

 This code is made available under the Creative Commons attribution 3.0 license (CC-BY-3.0 US):
 Attribution in source code comments (even closed-source/commercial code) is sufficient.
 License summary and text available at: https://creativecommons.org/licenses/by/3.0/us/